Next tour: Thu 20 October 2016.

 Yet Dickens produced only one work on the Industrial Revolution – Hard Times (1854).
 The novel is set in a mythical Coketown, possibly Manchester but also based on Preston.
 Though not one of his better works, it is worth reading for its descriptions of working-class life.

-He also spoke at and acted in the Free Trade Hall, partied with local novelist Harrison Ainsworth and was the guest of honour at the opening of the Free Library in 1852.
+He also spoke at and acted in the Free Trade Hall and was the guest of honour at the opening of the Free Library in 1852.

 We will visit the haunts of those he met and knew, stop by at the locations he might just recognise today, and drop into the elegant Portico Library where the catalogue in the 1840s was organised by his friend James Crossley.

-Until then, sample this small specimen from Hard Times:
+Until then, sample this specimen from Hard Times:

 The streets were hot and dusty on the summer day, and the sun was so bright that it even shone through the heavy vapour drooping over Coketown, and could not be looked at steadily.
 Stokers emerged from low underground doorways into factory yards, and sat on steps, and posts, and palings, wiping their swarthy visages, and contemplating coals.